Three Strikes Law

 Nonviolent Crimes as Third Strikes

-In California and Washington, the third strike does not have to be a serious or violent offense.
+In some states, the third strike does not have to be a serious or violent offense.
 A conviction of, for example, petty theft or passing a bad check could be a third strike.
-For example, in one case that is often cited by those seeking to reform California’s law, a man was sentenced to life imprisonment for stealing some videotapes from a grocery store, a crime that would normally be punished by a few months in jail.
+For example, in one case often cited by those seeking to reform California’s law, a man was sentenced to life imprisonment for stealing some videotapes from a grocery store, a crime that would normally be punished by a few months in jail.
 He had two prior felony offenses; the minor theft was his third strike.
 The U.S. Supreme Court upheld his sentence.
 (Lockyer v.
 Andrade, 538 U.S. 63 (2003).)

 California also counts juvenile felony convictions as strikes.
 So someone who commits a felony at age 16, and later commits another as an adult, would have the first one counted as a strike.